 1) Steam-Driven Espresso Machine

 Earlier we’ve already seen Desidero Pavoni and Luigi Bezzera selling the idea of “steam equals speed” in 1884.
+You can also read the history of espresso.

 Steam-driven coffee machines had a common boiler that was hooked to multiple group heads.
 This enabled the machine to deliver multiple cups of coffee at once.
 This design is low-cost and still used in Italy to this day.